Are winter heating bills and an insatiable desire for mulled wine giving you the budget blues? Cheer up at these fabulous free events!

 Melbourne Rare Book Week

 This UNESCO City of Literature’s love of the printed word gets turned up to 11 during Melbourne Rare Book Week.
-It’s a feast of free lectures, library tours, exhibitions and workshops, plus the Melbourne Rare Book Fair, now in its 46th year.
-Many tomes, maps, prints and ephemera at the fair are centuries old, but there are treasures for all bookish tastes and budgets.
-Friday 29 June to Sunday 8 July.
+It’s a feast of free lectures, discussions, book launches, tours and workshops, plus the 47th Australian Antiquarian Book Fair.
+There’s something for every bookish taste and budget, from serious bibliophiles to little kids who’ll love the Classics Storytime library sessions.
+5 to 14 July.

 Get ready for France’s national holiday on 14 July in the best way possible – at the Bastille Day French Festival.
 There’s a fantastique program of free entertainment, including can-can dancers and French gypsy jazz, plus exhibitions, fencing demos, kids activities and more.
 Maybe bring some spending money: there are 40 French food and drink stalls, plus well-priced talks and masterclasses.
 Friday 12 and Saturday 13 July.